journeymonitor/analyze/README.md

 - `make migrations`

 Pillar-based Cassandra migration scripts live in `common/src/main/resources/migrations`.
 They are automatically applied whenever an application starts that uses the `CassandraClient` object.
+However, there is a caveat with this: If you run `sbt test` on the root sbt project, several C* connections are created simultaneously, and each will try to apply the migrations.
+This may lead to a race condition, resulting in `org.apache.cassandra.exceptions.ConfigurationException: Column family ID mismatch` errors.
+Use `make migrations` to create all table structures using a single connection.

 #### Feed sample testresults into local Cassandra